 1. God promised that the earth would never again see this kind of total destruction by a flood

 2. The second part of God’s covenant is that, as long as the earth exists, the seasons of the year will come on a timely schedule

-3. The rainbow is a reminder of the first two promises God made with Noah and a reminder to us that God will be faithful and keep His covenant.
+3. Lastly, the rainbow serves as a reminder of the first two promises God made with Noah — and a reminder to us that God will be faithful and keep His covenant.

 Love in Christ

 If you would like to learn more about the love and life-changing experience of Jesus Christ, please take a moment to look at John 3:16 and find more information.